qmk/qmk_firmware/docs/faq_debug.md

 ### Which matrix position is this keypress?

-When porting, or when attempting to diagnose pcb issues, it can be useful to know if a keypress is scanned correctly.
-To enable logging for this scenario, add the following code to your keymaps `keymap.c`
+When porting, or when attempting to diagnose PCB issues, it can be useful to know if a keypress is scanned correctly.
+To enable logging for this scenario, add the following code to your keymap's `keymap.c`:

 ```c
 bool process_record_user(uint16_t keycode, keyrecord_t *record) {